Ragas Reimagined

 Ragas Reimagined brings together two extraordinary ensembles for an evening of lush vocals, beloved melodies, and boundary-crossing sound.

-Opening the night is Raga Echoes, a newly formed and instantly unforgettable ensemble presenting Live Unbound: an intimate, unplugged journey through iconic Bollywood-led South Asian songs.
-Inspired by legendary voices such as Lata Mangeshkar, Asha Bhosle, Shreya Ghoshal, Rekha Bhardwaj, and Shilpa Rao, the performance reimagines these well-loved songs in a soft, acoustic style.
-Raga Echoes’ live performance creates a warm, immersive soundscape that invites audiences to slow down, listen deeply, and reconnect with music that has shaped generations.
+Opening the night is Raga Echoes presenting Live Unbound: An Ode to India’s Nightingales, an intimate unplugged journey through timeless Hindi classics inspired by legendary voices such as Lata Mangeshkar, Asha Bhosle, Shreya Ghoshal, and more.
+Through stripped-back live arrangements, moments of raag and improvisation, and a rich acoustic soundscape, the performance reimagines songs that have shaped generations.
+Led by vocalist Divya Sharma and featuring special guest vocalist Gurmukh Singh and tabla artist Hriday Buddhdev, the performance creates a warm, immersive musical experience that invites audiences to slow down, listen deeply, and reconnect with music through nostalgia, storytelling, and shared memory.

 The evening then expands into the bold, genre-defying world of Raagaverse, the Juno-nominated, critically acclaimed Indo-jazz ensemble led by vocalist Shruti Ramani and pianist-composer Noah Franche-Nolan.
 Through improvisation, layered harmony, and evocative storytelling, Raagaverse reimagines the raga for a new generation.
 For this special performance, they are joined by globally renowned, Juno and WCMA-nominated tabla and ghazal master Cassius Khan.